 The budget you submit says a lot about your project and shows whether you have considered costs accurately.
+The budget needs to have clarity but not have highly specific detail.
 For example put in a line item for stationary but not a separate line for pens then paper etc. The budget also needs to demonstrate good value for money.
-Your budget costs must be supported by the quotes your provide.